Supply Chain Planning Processes to Optimize Ecommerce Logistics

 Here are two tips to keep in mind:

-- Having all manufacturing abroad versus forecasting with higher priced domestic redundancies can build reduced risks for having back-up plans.
+• Having all manufacturing abroad can reduce costs, but forecasting with higher-priced domestic redundancies can reduce risks (as you have a back-up plan).

 Finding the right manufacturer can save you hundreds of thousands of dollars over the years, and is even more critical for startups who are strapped for cash.